dyslecixdev/dsa/data-structures/data-structures.md

 # Queue

-- Used to store and manage collections of elements (static with arrays, or dynamic with linked lists).
+- Used to store and manage collections of elements that need to be processed in the order received (static with arrays, or dynamic with linked lists).
-- Order Preservation: Preserves the order of the elements since it follows a FIFO principle (i.e. the First element IN is also the First element Out).
+- Order Preservation: Preserves the order of the elements since it follows a FIFO principle (i.e. the First element In is also the First element Out).
 - Limited Access: You do not have access to any other element in a queue except the first and last ones.

 ## Queue Methods